d2l-ai/d2l-en/chapter_preliminaries/probability.md

 } P(B) = \sum_{A'} P(A',B)$$

 Another useful property to check for is **dependence** vs. **independence**.
 Independence is when the occurrence of one event does not reveal any information about the occurrence of the other.
-In this case $P(B | A) = P(B)$.
+In this case $P(B \mid A) = P(B)$.
 Statisticians typically express this as $A \perp\!\!\!\perp B$.
-From Bayes' Theorem, it follows immediately that also $P(A | B) = P(A)$.
+From Bayes' Theorem, it follows immediately that also $P(A \mid B) = P(A)$.
 In all other cases we call $A$ and $B$ dependent.
 For instance, two successive rolls of a die are independent.
 On the other hand, the position of a light switch and the brightness in the room are not (they are not perfectly deterministic, though, since we could always have a broken lightbulb, power failure, or a broken switch).

 Let us put our skills to the test.
 Assume that a doctor administers an AIDS test to a patient.
 This test is fairly accurate and it fails only with 1% probability if the patient is healthy by reporting him as diseased.
 Moreover, it never fails to detect HIV if the patient actually has it.
 We use $D$ to indicate the diagnosis and $H$ to denote the HIV status.
 Written as a table the outcome $P(D | H)$ looks as follows: